-Katy Perry's Quotes About Dealing With Situational Depression Are So, So Eye-Opening
+Katy Perry Opened Up About Dealing With Situational Depression & Her Message Is So Powerful

 I think it's pretty amazing when celebrities use their star power to bring attention to an important subject.
 Serena Williams just did it when she opened up about experiencing postpartum depression.
 Chrissy Teigen opened up about her experience with IVF.
 And now we have Katy Perry's quotes about dealing with situational depression.